mshafiqsb/HackStory/McAfeePrivesc.md

 During an intern pentest, I came accross a nice way to privesc in an Active Directory domain.
 I owned an employee's laptop with [**McAfee Virusscan Enterprise 8.8**](http://www.mcafee.com/us/products/virusscan-enterprise.aspx) installed and a low privilege account.

-Mcafee has a feature to customize update servers and can connect to these servers via HTTP or SMB. (*C:\ProgramData\McAfee\Common Framework\*) **SiteList.xml** contains juicy informations like credentials, internal server names, ... it looks like this :
+Mcafee has a feature to customize update servers and can connect to these servers via HTTP or SMB. (*C:\ProgramData\McAfee\Common Framework\*) **SiteList.xml** contains juicy informations like credentials, internal server names, ...

 ```
 <?xml version="1.0" encoding="UTF-8"?>